Coarse-graining in time with the Functional Renormalisation Group: Relaxation in Brownian Motion: Equilibrium

-For our $x^2$-plus-bumps potentials the decay rate is shown for two and 6 bumps/dips in Figs.~\ref{fig: 2pt_eq_X2Gauss.png} \& \ref{fig: 2pt_eq_X2GaussMany.png} respectively and as in the ULJ case the computation of eigenvalues for these potentials is a non-trivial exercise.
-We can see in the top plot ($\Upsilon = 10$) of Fig.~\ref{fig: 2pt_eq_X2Gauss.png} that the LPA and WFR both in good agreement with simulations and in the bottom plot ($\Upsilon = 1$) the two decays correctly bound the simulated decay -- we will discuss this more in a moment.
-In Fig.~\ref{fig: 2pt_eq_X2GaussMany.png} we can see that for $\Upsilon = 3$ the LPA and WFR predictions appropriately bound the simulated decay with the simulations asymptoting to the WFR decay at late times.
-This indicates that even for highly non-trivial systems where the simulated decay is vastly different from the bare $x^2$ potential -- see Table. \ref{tabel:effective mass for different potentials and methods} and compare to the $x^2$ prediction for $\lambda /2$ which is 1 -- the fRG can appropriately capture these effects.
+The decay of the equilibrium covariance is shown in Figs.~\ref{fig:2pt_eq_Poly_5T.pdf} \& ~\ref{fig:2pt_eq_X2GaussMany_15T.pdf} for the polynomial and $x^2$ plus 6 bumps/dips potentials respectively.
+We can see -- for the polynomial potential -- in Fig.~\ref{fig:2pt_eq_Poly_5T.pdf} (a), $\Upsilon = 10$, that the LPA and WFR are both in good agreement with simulations and in Fig.~\ref{fig:2pt_eq_Poly_5T.pdf} (b), $\Upsilon = 1$, that the WFR offers better agreement than the LPA.
+In Fig.~\ref{fig:2pt_eq_X2GaussMany_15T.pdf} (a) we can see that for $\Upsilon = 3$ the WFR prediction closely matches the simulations offering significant improvement over the LPA which closely matches the bare $x^2$ potential.
+This indicates that even for highly non-trivial systems -- where the computation of eigenvalues for these potentials is a non-trivial exercise -- that the simulated decay is vastly different from the bare $x^2$ potential -- see Table. \ref{tabel:effective mass for different potentials and methods} and compare to the $x^2$ prediction for $\lambda /2$ which is 1 -- the fRG can appropriately capture these effects.

-It is also worth pointing out that the simulated decay rate does not appear to follow a pure exponential at all times in all cases.
-This can be best seen in the bottom plot of Fig.~\ref{fig: 2pt_eq_X2Gauss.png} -- also Fig.~\ref{fig: 2pt_eq_X2GaussMany.png} -- where the decay initially closely follows the LPA decay before moving towards the WFR decay rate at later times.
+It is also worth pointing out that the simulated decay rate does not follow a pure exponential at all times in all cases.
+This can be best seen in the top plot of Fig.~\ref{fig:2pt_eq_Poly_5T.pdf} (b) where the decay is initially close to the LPA, then the WFR decay before moving towards the eigen decay rate at late times.
 This sort of behaviour has been identified in similar systems in the early universe \cite{Markkanen2020} where it was noticed that the smallest non-zero eigenvalue's spectral coefficient was sufficiently small that higher order eigenvalues would dominate the decay at earlier times.
-We speculate that this is the reason for the simulated decay not following a true exponential in all cases and emphasises the inadequacy of $E_1$ to accurately describe covariance for all systems of interest.
-As LPA matches the decay rate predicted by the Boltzmann distribution and WFR is closer to the decay predicted by $E_1$ it is apparent why having both is highly useful and why it is nice to be able to get both in the same framework.
+As LPA matches the decay rate predicted by the Boltzmann distribution and WFR is closer to the decay predicted by $E_1$.
+We discuss this further below.